medialab/minet/docs/cli.md

 # Minet Extract Command

-Use multiple processes to extract text content and various metadata from a batch of HTML files.
+Use multiple processes to extract the main textual content and various metadata item from large batches of HTML files easily and efficiently.

-Extraction is performed using the `trafilatura` library by Adrien Barbaresi.
-Note that this kind of extraction was geared towards press articles and might not be suited to other kinds of web pages.
+Extraction of main content is performed using the `trafilatura` library by Adrien Barbaresi.

+Please note that this kind of main content extraction is heavily geared towards press articles and might not be suited to other kinds of web pages.

 More information about the library can be found here: https://github.com/adbar/trafilatura

+Note that this command has been geared towards working in tandem with the fetch command.
+This means the command expects, by default, CSV files containing columns like "filename", "http_status", "encoding" etc. as you can find in a fetch command CSV report.

+This said, you can of course feed this command any kind of CSV data, and use dedicated flags such as --filename-column, --body-column to to inform the command about your specific table.

+The comand is also able to work on glob patterns, such as: "downloaded/**/*.html", and can also be fed CSV columns containing HTML content directly if required.

 Positional Arguments:
   filename_or_filename_column   Single filename to process or name of the CSV